PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 I also noticed that some similar changes are recently being included into the nixpkgs Neovim wrapper function.
-I just took a brief look on it, and if I understand it right then there will be a mechanism that will parse hua scripts and expand some placeholders with computed full nix store path.
+I just took a brief look on it, and if I understand it right then there will be a mechanism that will parse lua scripts and expand some placeholders with computed full nix store path.

 ") }}